Create a payment mandate

 Periodic limits are one of several constraints you can define for a mandate, in addition to a start date, end date, and maximum value of an individual payment.
 Periodic limits enable to you specify a maximum amount that can be paid through a mandate over a specific time period.

-There are six optional child objects for the constraints.periodic_limits object:
+There are six optional child objects for the constraints.periodic_limits parameter:

 • day